About Illuminated Arts

-The conceptualization for the term Wildlife Illuminated Arts came about by using my textile design backround, foundation of painting, and inspiration from history of the illuminated manuscript.
+The conceptualization for the term Wildlife Illuminated Arts came about by using my textile design background, the foundation of painting, and inspiration from the history of the illuminated manuscript.
 The very word " Illuminate." means to bring the story or the narrative," into the light."
 My designs for textiles, illustrations, and murals have always had elaborate and decorative!
-The calligraphy, illuminated lettering and embellishments utilized by artists of the 13th through the 15th century was a natural evolution for me to use this technique for my wildlife art/endangered species because it brings their story into the light.
+The calligraphy, illuminated lettering, and embellishments utilized by artists of the 13th through the 15th century was a natural evolution for me to use this technique for my wildlife art/endangered species because it brings their story into the light.

 What inspired my work?

 I am inspired by calligraphy and found illuminated Medieval and early Renaissance manuscripts rich in this exquisite technique.
 The manuscripts contained large regal gold embellished letters with beautiful decorative borders that are an important characteristic of my work.
 This was my artistic inspiration.

 I am inspired by the fact that I live in one of the world’s most beautiful natural environments, Laguna Beach, California.
 It is a community that has long been supportive of artists and of protecting endangered and threatened wildlife species.
 My hope is that through my art I can support and aid our planet’s endangered and threatened wildlife.